MousaviLaleh/Amazon_Vine_Analysis/README.md

 ## Summary
 There is not a significant bias in the reviews from Vine members in the Outdoor equipments dataset.
-The paid members with 52.33 percent and non-paid members with 52.69 percent show equal result to support this statement.
+The paid members with 52.33 percent and non-paid members with 52.69 percent show equal result and support this statement.

 <br/>